seehorne/GetGrinnected/docs/android.md

 ## SignUp
 - Enter email in email-prompting text box
+    - Must be Grinnell email
-- Enter username in username-prompting text box
+- Enter username in username-prompting text box (UNDER CONSTRUCTION :building_construction:)
     - allowed chars `a-z` `_` and `.`
     - no `__` `..` `_.` or `._`
     - no ending or starting with `.` or `_`
     - at least 8 characters
+    - check to verify these criteria is under construction
 - Press Sign In button to navigate to [login](#log-in) page, continue from there
 - Back to [table of contents](#table-of-contents)